Supporting C-Suite Clients Contributing to a Better Functioning Society

-Synthia Laura Molina is an expert in industry development, market leadership, and quality systems.
-She has more than two decades of experience in the health and management education industries, and she currently focuses on value creation at the convergence of the healthcare, information technology, and business-to-business sectors.
+Synthia Laura Molina is an expert in high-speed, high-value market, corporate, and product development.
+She has more than two decades of experience in the healthcare, education, and social-service markets, and she currently focuses on value creation at the convergence of the healthcare, information technology, and business-to-business sectors.

-Her consulting engagements have included corporate planning and product/portfolio optimization initiatives for brand name companies (such as Abbott, Amgen, Bristol-Myers Squibb, Eli Lilly, Genentech, GlaxoSmithKline, Merck, Novo Nordisk, Pfizer, and Philips Medical Systems), and for market-transforming information technology and electronic commerce companies (such as Manhattan Associates, WebMD and VeriFone).
+Her consulting engagements have included C-Suite business strategy, program management, and content production initiatives for multinational corporations (such as Abbott, Amgen, Bristol-Myers Squibb, Eli Lilly, Genentech, GlaxoSmithKline, Merck, Novo Nordisk, Pfizer, and Philips Medical Systems) and for market-transforming, tech-centric companies (such as Manhattan Associates, WebMD and VeriFone).

 An internationally recognized author, speaker, and advisor on health industry and corporate evolution, Synthia has keynoted at dozens of health industry conferences on topics such as strategic management, product portfolio evaluation and planning, medical economics, outcomes research, health and disease management programs; performance and outcomes-based payment systems, gain-sharing initiatives, health-related data standards, consumer-driven healthcare, health information system interoperability, and social HMOs.

 Synthia has written dozens of articles in health industry trade publications and is frequently quoted in the press.

 She earned honors in the premedical science programs at the University of California at Berkeley and Pomona College, holds a BSc in management and organizational behavior, and was ranked first in her graduating class at the Peter F. Drucker and Masatoshi Ito Graduate School of Management, near Los Angeles, where she completed her MBA.